-- the work of the internal auditor;

-- the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework;

-- the work of the external auditors.
+- the work of the internal auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.